 In the second, for example, a pregnant woman may have taken a prescription drug under the guidance and supervision of a doctor or pharmacist.
 If the drug causes injury, the parents may have a claim against the drug manufacturer and the pharmacist who assisted them with the prescription.

-Or Birth Defect?
+Or is it a Birth Defect?

 Estimates are that 7% of all babies are born with a birth defect or irregularity, from very minor to severe.
 It can be difficult to determine if complications were caused by a birth injury or were the result of a birth defect.
 Cerebral palsy, for example, may result if the newborn was not given enough oxygen during labor (thus an avoidable birth injury).
 On the other hand, the situation may have been caused by an unpreventable birth defect.
 To help differentiate between the two, an examination is required.